Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

-4. Members of the professional subcommittee for the selection of doctoral students evaluate and classify candidates through their application documents (academic results at the undergraduate and master\'s levels; foreign language proficiency; scientific research achievements; professional experience; quality of research proposals through the candidate\'s understanding of the professional field and research direction, research content and methods, expected research results and study plans presented in the doctoral proposal;
+4. Members of the professional subcommittee for the selection of doctoral students evaluate and classify candidates through their application documents (academic results at the undergraduate and master's levels; foreign language proficiency; scientific research achievements; professional experience; quality of research proposals through the candidate's understanding of the professional field and research direction, research content and methods, expected research results and study plans presented in the doctoral proposal;
-    comments, evaluations and support for candidates in the recommendation letter) and the presentation and answers to candidates\' questions.
+    comments, evaluations and support for candidates in the recommendation letter) and the presentation and answers to candidates' questions.
 5. The professional subcommittee is responsible for organizing the review and evaluation of application documents and research proposals, and giving evaluation scores according to the Guidelines